Busted (band): 2003–2005: A Present for Everyone and split

 Busted started the summer of 2003 with a win for Favourite Newcomer at the National Music Awards, as well as Best Band at that year's Disney Channel Kids' Awards.
-After this, the band launched the promotional trail for their new album, A Present for Everyone and its lead single "Crashed the Wedding", which reached number one in the UK chart.
+After this, the band launched the promotional trail for their new album, A Present for Everyone, and its lead single, "Crashed the Wedding", which reached number one in the UK chart.
 Edgier than their previous album, Simpson said that it had some "harder, Good Charlotte type vibes coming through on this album".
 This album would also go on to reach sales of over 1 million copies.

 During 2003, Charlie met fellow songwriter-guitarist Alex Westaway and drummer Omar Abidi at a party.
 He was by this stage becoming increasingly frustrated by the music he was performing in Busted and stated he had "all of this creativity pent up inside and I just needed to vent it somewhere, and I was writing a lot of songs but I couldn't play them, because I didn't have anyone to play them with".
 During the aforementioned party, an impromptu jam session took place.
 Simpson, Westaway, and Abidi played Rage Against the Machine's song "Killing in the Name" on loop, and agreed to attend a gig a few days later.
 After the show, they went back to Simpson's flat and began performing on guitars and a v-drum kit, which led to their first song being written, titled "Too Much Punch".
 Westaway later invited bassist Dan Haigh to practice with the band and soon began booking regular rehearsal sessions together, under the name Fightstar.

 2004 was to prove their final year together as a band.
 The band performed a successful arena tour to start the year before reaching number one and number two with "Who's David" and "Air Hostess", respectively.
-The band picked up Best British Breakthrough Act and Best Pop Act at that year's BRIT Awards.

-The band then headed over to America to release a self-titled album that was a mixture of their first and second album.
+They picked up Best British Breakthrough Act and Best Pop Act at that year's BRIT Awards.
+The boys then headed over to the U.S. to release a self-titled album that was a mixture of their first and second albums.
 Their exploits were captured for the TV series America or Busted, about Busted's attempts to achieve success in the United States, which ultimately failed.
 The show debuted on MTV UK in November of that year, over the course of the series, it saw Busted's attempts to 'break' America dwindle as interviews fell through and performances remained limited both in terms of audience size and press attention.